ulivz/w7/README.md

 - **Is this project not the opposite of front-end engineering**?

   Of course not, on the contrary, I am an fanatic front-end engineering supporter, the reason for the birth of this project is not to resist front-end engineering.
-It is only for the excessive development of front-end engineering.
-We often need a lot of construction processes to test a very simple function:
+It is only for the excessive development of front-end engineering, we often need a lot of construction processes to test a very simple function:

-  > If you just want to write a timer with vue, why spend so much time on starting a project with vue-cli?
+  > If you just want to test a **_Counter_** with vue, why spend so much time on starting a project with **vue-cli**?

-  With this project, it will be very useful when just testing some simple prototype features.
+  With this project, it will be very simple to test some simple prototype features.
 In other words, it is more like an offline version of [**_codepan_**](https://codepan.net).

 ## Boilerplate